 For all annuitized distributions that are not subject to the 20% withholding requirement, Allstate Life is required to withhold federal income tax using the wage withholding rates.
 The customer may elect out of withholding by completing and signing a withholding election form.
 If no election is made, we will automatically withhold using married with three exemptions as the default.
-If no U.S. taxpayer identification number is provided, we will automatically withhold using single with zero exemptions as the default.
-In certain states, if there is federal withholding, then state withholding is also mandatory.
+If no U.S. taxpayer identification number is provided, we will automatically withholding is also mandatory.
 Election out of withholding is valid only if the customer provides a U.S. residence address and taxpayer identification number.